Utah-Idaho Sugar Company: 1910-1920s antitrust proceedings

 U-I was $23 million in debt by 1921.
 The LDS church attempted to help, but more help was needed, so Heber J. Grant went to U-I's bankers in New York and Chicago.
 Bankers Trust sent a financial controller to Utah to oversee the problem.
 In exchange for assisting U-I in avoiding bankruptcy, the bankers required three conditions: the management be changed, a bankers' committee supervise company policies, and $3 million in venture capital be raised.

-Charles W. Nibley and Merril Nibley resigned from the company and were replaced by William Henry Wattis as vice president and general manager.
+Charles W. Nibley and Merril Nibley resigned from the company and were replaced by William H. Wattis as vice president and general manager.
 Additional financial directors were also added to the board.
 The par value of the stock was reduced in October 1922, reducing the market capitalization to $14.4 million, leaving a credit balance of $9.6 million.
 A preferred stock offering was given to common stockholders.
 This stock would be paid back at 7% interest, was offered at 70% of par value, and was redeemable at 102%.
 Only 15% of the hoped-for stock was subscribed.

 Heber J. Grant had the LDS church subscribe to the remainder (almost $2 million), and also advanced a loan to the company.
 Grant and Reed Smoot also persuaded the War Finance Corporation and U.S. President Warren Harding to loan $9.5 million to the Sugar Beet Finance Corporation, organized between Amalgamated Sugar and Utah-Idaho Sugar.
 U-I proceeded to borrow $5.75 million from this arm.

 Godfrey argues that while Utah-Idaho "had chafed at government restrictions, [their] real problems stemmed from the end of federal control of the sugar industract.
 After the SEB had expired, the laws of supply and demand meant the demise of high prices as sugar poured into the country from around the world."

 The FTC found Utah-Idaho Sugar guilty of unfair business practices on October 3, 1923.
 The decision indicated that the territory system used by Amalgamated and U-I gave them "a practical if not an entire monopoly of the beet sugar industry" in the region, ordered the companies to "forever cease and desist from conspiring between and among themselves to maintain... the monopoly", and ordered U-I to stop preventing other companies from entering their territory.
 U-I appealed the case with the United States Court of Appeals for the Eighth Circuit in 1924, and the court ordered U-I to submit a "condensed narrative" of the FTC hearings.
 A 1433-page summary was filed in early 1925, but the case didn't convene until May 1927.
 The court overturned the FTC decision on October 21, 1927, as the manufacturing of sugar did not occur across state lines.